-Eigenvalues and regression are useful in principal component analysis, for instance.
+Eigenvalues and logistic regression are useful in principal component analysis, for instance.
 Linear algebra is also useful in machine learning because they enable you to represent voluminous data with multiple variables in matrices.
 Calculus, on the other hand, is useful in calculating derivatives.
 Gradient descent is also a popular optimization technique.

 So, there you have it – machine learning prerequisites.
 To recap, you need a fair understanding of statistics, programming and mathematics.
 If you’re serious about pursuing machine learning, you will also need plenty of hands-on practical experience on real applications and problem-solving.
 You can do this in many ways, including by signing on with a mentor, as I have noted.
 So, get started and cover all the machine learning prerequisites.
 We wish you a happy machine learning experience!